Article

 His crime?

-Simmons was a Conscientious Objector (CO) who opposed war and refused to fight on the battlefields of World War I.
+Simmons was a Conscientious Objector (CO) who opposed war and refused to participate in the war effort during World War I.

 When World War I began in Europe on July 28, 1914, a great debate unfolded in the United States as to whether the U.S. should enter the war.
 President Woodrow Wilson finally decided to declare war on April 6, 1917 – but the country was still divided.
 Many political, labor and religious organizations opposed the war and urged their members not to fight.
 In response, the government passed laws that forced conscription, criminalized dissent and jailed many who took anti-war positions.